Institution of Diploma Engineers, Bangladesh: Library

 The IDEB maintain a library namely "IDEB Shadhinota Pathagar" at 2nd floor of IDEB Bhaban, 160/A, Kakrail VIP Road, Dhaka-1000, Bangladesh with various type of books viz.
 Engineering, Technology, Social Science, General Science, Philosophy, Historical and other disciplines.
 There is a fixed program to collect a number of books every year regularly to enrich the library.

 IDEB member engineers and research person & students from different stage of society to visit the library regular for seeking knowledge by readout the reserved books.
 The management authority of library is proud for spreading knowledge to society by maintaining it.
 We are seeking whole hearten co-operation & help from government & non-government official, intellectual, writer & donor agencies for abounding the library.

 Publication

 The IDEB publishes a socio-technological monthly journal named "KARIGAR" meaning "THE ARTISAN".
 A Board of Editors consisting of reputed and learned Diploma Engineers are entrusted with the publication of the journal.
 They select the quality articles for it.
 Besides, special supplement also published from time to time as and when necessary.
 Quite a good number of intellectuals contribute their articles regularly.

-To create public awareness on regarding science and technology of this novel effort's already been quite welcome by the intellectual community of the society.
-The editorial panel of the Journal is working to improve the quality of the uninterrupted publications in demand of present era.
-To endless support & cooperation of many readers & admirers in the last half decade we are very pledge and go-ahead to reach our goal.